0marRagab/microwave-oven-project-_-embedded-team/README.md

 Introduction to Embedded Systems-Micriwove Oven Controller Sysytem Project By Using TIVA C - ARM Cortex M processor.

-the project is simulating a microwave device using some components like (LCd,keypad,bush buttons,buzzer &leds)to simulate its different modes like(cooking,stopped,paused,and finished )
+the project is simulating a microwave device using some components like ( LCD, Keypad, Push Buttons, Buzzer and LEDS ) to simulate its different modes of Working like (cooking, stop, pause, Resume, and finish)

 This project is Done by Group of 8 members of CSE and ECE departements at Faculty of Engineering Ain Shams Univeristy.